Create a Website Account - Manage notification subscriptions, save form progress and more.

 Failure to comply is a third degree crime.
 If you know someone has been convicted of a crime requiring registration, you can always provide that information to the local police or county prosecutor.
 However, they will not be able to advise you whether or not that particular sex offender is registered.

 Reservations for picnic pavilion may be made online here or by calling the Gloucester County Parks and Recreation office at 856-251-6710, Monday through Friday, 8:30 am to 4 pm.
-Reservations can be made from the first working day starting January 2 of the same year.
+Reservations can be made from the first working day starting in January of the same year.
 Shelters may be reserved for the same year only - not for the next year.
-All payments must be made by credit/debit card over the phone or by check if mailed in to guarantee reservation and is taken on a "first come, first serve" basis.

 Parks are public facilities and can not be closed for private events.
 Throughout the year there are various activities, programs and special events that take place each day.
 However, residents in the past have had wedding ceremonies, keeping in mind that no area of the park can be closed to the public.
 Also please note that no chairs or structures can be set up to accommodate a wedding.

 All field reservations are made by emailing written requests to Liz Gibbs.